jeffreydn1161/Elk-Stack-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because it allowed multiple duplicate VMs to be setup.
+- The main advantage of using ansible allowed the configuration of multiple machines to be exact duplicates.

 The playbook implements the following tasks:
 - Install docker.io